cartapisana/GettingCleaningData/CodeBook.md

 - '[Web Link]': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 - '[Web Link]': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+### File Structure and Attributes - Post-Project
+The UCI HAR file structure has been modified, based on the data transformation, manipulation, and analysis completed in the current project.
+For a detailed description of the :(See README.md and run_analysis.R Files in GitHub Repo)

 Notes:
 ======